Home > Going home from the neonatal unit > Preparing to go home

 If your baby has a nasogastric (NG) tube

-If your baby is going home with a nasogastric tube (also called an NG tube), a member of unit staff might show you how to feed, care for and replace the tube yourself.
-It may be you, your health visitor or your community neonatal nurse who will replace the tube when you go home.
-This will depend on your baby’s needs and the support the unit provides.
+If your baby is going home with a nasogastric tube (also called an NG tube), a member of the unit staff will show you how to feed, and care for the tube.
+If you have a community neonatal nurse, they will replace the tube when you are at home.

 Travelling by car